If you are looking for the best things to do in Merida Mexico during your upcoming trip to the Yucatan, I have got you covered here.

 Admission to the museum is 80 pesos per person.
 When you arrive, one of the staff members will give you a tour in either Spanish or English.

-Spend an evening at Plaza Aleman
+Spend an evening at Parque Aleman

 Take a salsa class